ploomber/ploomber/README.rst

 `Click here for documentation <https://ploomber.readthedocs.io/>`_

-ploomber is a workflow management tool that accelerates DS/ML experimentation.
-It provides incremental builds, interactive execution and testing tools
+ploomber is an expressive workflow management library that provides incremental builds, testing and debugging tools to accelerate DS/ML pipeline development.

 Install
 -------